 Most Irish businesses work on English language papers and cash.
 These are all kinds of English, to include American, Australian, and whichever you like.
 English is a lingua franca.
 The Irish horizon for business and culture is all around the globe, with Irish English.

 Irish people learn in English language schools, get advice from English language medics, and buy bread from English language bakers.
-Many have never learned British English.
+Many have never learned ■→British English.

-In sounding, Irish English is capable of giving pleasure, in which it surpasses that from around the River Thames, noted Pete McCarthy in his Bar.
+In sounding, Irish English is capable of giving pleasure, in which it surpasses that from around the River Thames, noted ■→Pete McCarthy in his Bar.
 The problem is not in language.
 It is in entangling language with terms of power.

 It may have been predilection for physical factors to inspire the name ■→”Hiberno-English“, for Irish English.
 Ireland was named Hibernia by ancient Romans.
 Evidently they felt cold, and probably compared own body warmth as in ancient Rome, Greece, or North Africa ― their regular geography for influence.
 The British yet do not speak “Birran English”, though birrus was a word for an ancient Roman rain poncho.

 It is right, saying “come in” is physically more efficient than carrying people into rooms, especially if wholesome.
 Saying “fish and chips, please”, yet does not give a Leo Burdock, unless there are the cash and the consensus to make the deal.

 Power deserves more recognition as an ability to act intellectually.
 I have always had trouble comprehending the phrase “potato famine”.
 People never said, “I’m starving, but potatoes only would I eat”: they are mostly ■→starch, where the ■→occupational health restriction for ■→amylum is about 15 milligrams per cubic meter.
-The ■→high glycemic index excludes potatoes from the healthy five a day.
+The ■→high glycemic index excludes potatoes from the healthy five-a-day.

 To date, no corpus of Irish English exists, informed a paper from Limerick University in 1999.

 ■→Barker, G. and O’Keeffe, A. (1999) A corpus of Irish English ― Past, Present, Future

 Update: as of April 17, 2016, the Limerick University says there is a corpus, but there is no public access to it.

 ■→IVACS, The Limerick Corpus of Irish English, the design matrix